 The Jewish Community Foundation will consider local letters of intent in the following categories:

-New programs – designed to address unmet needs in the Jewish community.
+New or existing programs – designed to address unmet needs in the Jewish community.
 Preference will be given to innovative programs that offer a unique approach to enhancing the Jewish community.
+To qualify for funding, existing programs must be highly functioning and address otherwise unmet community needs.

 One-time endeavors – offer the Jewish community both immediate benefits and the potential for long-term enrichment (e.g. seminars, community-wide events, informational exhibits).